 Having a personal injury and car insurance company isn’t enough.
 You need a truck accident lawyer on your side.

 Here at The Law Place, we specialize in speeding truck accidents.
-Our lawyers hold over 75 years of experience combined and work together on every case.
+Our Tampa personal injury lawyers hold over 75 years of experience combined and work together on every case.
 This ensures a thorough approach to the individual needs of your unfortunate truck accident.
 Insurance and trucking companies will try to speed up the settlement process, sweeping valuable evidence under the rug and pressuring you to negotiate a lower amount than your case is worth.
 Schedule a free consultation with us today and find out how much you are entitled to and to get the ball rolling on your truck accident case.

 Call The Law Place today at (941) 444-4444.